-We hiked up the Aasvoëlkrans trail in Montagu, a short but very rewarding hike up a small ridge with great views of the surrounding mountains, beautiful rocky cliffs, the cute town and Cogmanskloof.
+The hike along Aasvoëlkrans Hiking Trail in Montagu is a short but very rewarding hike up a small ridge.
+There are great views of the surrounding mountains, the beautiful rocky cliffs, over the cute town of Montagu and into Cogmanskloof.

 The hike starts across the street from the Aasvoëlkrans B&B* in Montagu, see google maps.
 The town is about 2h 30min and 185 km drive from Cape Town.
 We camped the night before on the De Bos Guest Farm* and started hiking early in the morning.
 If you don’t have a car, check out the options for car hire* from Cape Town.